xnth97/SymbolPicker/README.md

 ## Features

-SymbolPicker provides a simple and cross-platform interface for picking a SFSymbol with search functionality that is backported to iOS and tvOS 14.
+SymbolPicker provides a simple and cross-platform interface for picking a SFSymbol.
 SymbolPicker is implemented with SwiftUI and supports iOS, macOS, tvOS, watchOS and visionOS platforms.

 ![](/Screenshots/demo.png)